-If a contribution is payable, the consent authority will include a condition in the consent or, in the case of complying development, the complying development certificate specifying the contribution payable.
+If a contribution is payable, Council will include a condition in the development consent or, in the case of complying development, the_registered certifier issuing the complying development certificate must include a condition requiring the payment of a monetary contribution in accordance with this plan.

-Council will index the contribution payable for inflation at the time payment using quarterly updates to the Consumer Price Index (All Groups Index) for Sydney.
+Council will index the contribution payable for inflation at the time of payment using quarterly updates to the Consumer Price Index (All Groups Index) for Sydney.